Fritra0165/CSCI230-GroupProject-BlackJack/README.md

 Travis Frias
 Brian Earle

+## Notes
-## Notes this project was created collaboratively as a part of coursework.
+This project was created collaboratively as a part of coursework.